ENSURE: A General Approach for Unsupervised Training of Deep Image Reconstruction Algorithms: Background

 The projected GSURE approach was used to train model-based deep learning algorithms in the unsupervised setting in \cite{ldampSURE}.
 Specifically, the GSURE loss is an unbiased estimate of the projected MSE

-where $\mbf P_{\bs s}=\A^H (\A \A^H) ^{-1} \A $ is the projection operator to the range space of $\A^H$.
+where $\mbf P_{\bs s}=\A^H (\A \A^H) ^{-1} \A $ is the projection operator to the range space of $\A^H$ and $\mathcal M$ is the set of images.
 The authors of \cite{ldampSURE} noted that $ {\rm MSE}_s$ is a poor approximation of ${\rm MSE}$ in the highly undersampled setting.
 Hence, instead of directly using GSURE, the LDAMP algorithm instead relies on layer-by-layer training of deep learned denoisers \cite{ldampSURE} using the SURE loss discussed in Section \ref{denoiser}.
 This scheme implicitly assumes that the alias artifacts at each iteration are Gaussian distributed, which is not a realistic assumption.
 In addition, the end-to-end training of model-based algorithms \cite{modl,admmnet,adler2018learned,hammernik} often offers improved performance compared to the above layer-by-layer strategies.